-Verizon reiterates stance on Google Wallet, suggests Wallet without secure element requirementAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reiterates stance on Google Wallet, suggests Wallet without secure element requirementAlex Wagner - Editorial Director of News and Content

 There was quite a bit of hubbub surrounding the release of Verizon's version of the Samsung Galaxy Nexus late last year, as it was revealed shortly before launch that the device wouldn't have access to Google Wallet.
 Many were upset with Verizon about the situation, and the carrier responded with a statement explaining that it wasn't blocking Google Wallet access on its hardware, but that the service needed to be integrated with a secure element on its products and that it was continuing discussions with Google on the matter.
 Fast-forward a little over a year, and not much has changed.